sydneychiang/tindertunes/README.md

 **Required Must-have Stories**
 * User can login
-* User create their profile/ sets their preferences
+* User create their profile/set their preferences
 * User can swipe left or right on an artist
 * User generates a playlist based on artist swipes
 * User can add the playlist to their Spotify